 A WEE BIOGRAPHYLet's start this like you would a conversation over a cortado (small espresso drink).
-Climbing, photography, jazz, and road cycling are all pretty fun.
-These are the things I do the most.
-I'd like to get into randoneering soon though.
+Climbing, photography, jazz, and road cycling are all quite fun.
+My photography reflects these interests.
+I'd like to get into randonneuring soon.
 I have a Brooks saddle on my commuter bike and I recently learned that my grandpa rode the famed Lands End to John o' Groats ride twice in the 40s with the same B17.
 I’ve gotta do that.
 Those are a few important things to know about me.

-Also important to know...although, I have more of a background in studio work, I believe journalistic photo essays mixing environmental portraits and studio portraits produced on location yield the most impactful work.
-Likewise, these days I find myself viewing a studio as a lab to experiment with lighting and surrealism, but on location..that's where the core work is done.
+Also important to know...although, I have more of a background in studio work, I believe journalistic photo essays mixing environmental portraits and studio portraits produced on location yield more impactful work.
+Accordingly, these days I view a studio as a lab to experiment with lighting and surrealism, but on location..that's where the core work is done.
 I frequently create makeshift field studios on location, and continually try to find the middle of the venn diagram between studio and location work.
-Once I lug all that stuff out there, I like to pair photography with something else to create a meaningful message.
 Recently, I've become interested in utilizing photography to communicate diversity amongst outdoor recreationalists, a demographic that has historically lacked diversity.
 In July 2018, I competed a photo essay titled "Diversity In A Criterium" which documented and celebrated diversity amongst cyclists at a major criterium race on the streets of Chicago, IL.